dentemple/nepa.js/README.md

 - `$ git pull --rebase upstream master`
 - [Handle any merge conflicts](https://help.github.com/articles/resolving-merge-conflicts-after-a-git-rebase/)

+Make sure all your tests are passing before pushing your changes to the repository

+- `$ yarn test`
+- A failed test will cause your changes to be rejected!
+Make sure everything is in working order before you proceed from here

 Push your changes, and make a Pull Request (PR)!

 - `$ git push origin <NAME-OF-NEW-BRANCH>`